 Democracy Promotion & Election Observation

-Since 2002, CANADEM has been working with the Government of Canada to send observers to monitor elections around the world.
+In the past, CANADEM has worked with the Government of Canada to send observers to monitor elections around the world.
 With over 130 missions deployed to more than 40 countries, CANADEM has played a crucial role in strengthening the democratic process globally.
 By drawing on a civilian reserve of screened Canadian electoral and governance experts, we short-list observer candidates and conduct deployment logistics for selected candidates.

-CANADEM’s election observation missions support the OSCE in their missions around the world for elections that respect fundamental freedoms and are characterized by equality, universality, political pluralism, confidence, transparency and accountability, with the financial support of the Canadian Department of Foreign Affairs, Trade and Development (DFATD).
+CANADEM’s past election observation missions have supported the OSCE in their missions around the world for elections that respect fundamental freedoms and are characterized by equality, universality, political pluralism, confidence, transparency and accountability, with the financial support of the Canadian Department of Foreign Affairs, Trade and Development (DFATD).

 Following an invitation from the Government of Ukraine and the Central Electoral Commission, a 422-strong independent bilateral election observation mission was mounted by CANADEM – dubbed Mission Canada – Ukraine Elections 2012 – to observe the parliamentary elections in Ukraine on October 28, 2012.